Ezekielblanc1/100daysofcode/log.md

 ##Day 47 October 6
-**Today's work** Javascript Custom Getters and setters **Thoughts**: Custom getters and setters allow us to customize when you set an object property or set it's value
+**Today's work** Javascript Custom Getters and setters **Thoughts**: Custom getters and setters allow us to customize when you set an object property or set it's value, allows us to perform data validation and sanitization

+##Day 48 October 7
+**Today's work**: Introduction to Asynchronous Javascript **Thoughts**: In working with third party server, in other to set up this communication between the browser and server all i can do is to issue a HTTP request, HTTP is a request response protocol
+Request basically signifying what i want to do an response, indicates what was actually done, websocket allows us to communicate between two things in real time

+##Day 49 October 8
+**Today's work**: More on HTTP request
+**Thoughts**: The open method on the request initializes the request it takes the http method and the url, while send is used to send off request to the server, I also learnt that every HTTP request comes with a status

+##Day 50
+**Today's work** : Call back Function && Abstraction **Thoughts**: Basically a call back is when you pass a function into another function as an argument